RBMHTechnology/how-to-vind-with-spring-boot/README.md

 might end up in dependency hell if you want to use it for more complex test (that uses Spring Boot context e.g.).
 Therefore we suggest to use testcontainers.

 ### Complex tests using VIND testcontainers
+In a [special test](./src/test/java/at/redlink/vinddemo/service/ServiceTestWithTestcontainers.java) we show how a specific VIND testcontainer (based on [Docker testcontainers](https://www.testcontainers.org/)) can be used as a proper VIND backend for integration tests.
+This is the preferable usage, as there are quite some dependency issues with Embedded Solr and Spring Boot, as already mentioned.
+If you want to try the test and on mac, please be sure that docker is running.
+Note, that the testcontainer is currently only available as snapshot, but there will be a release soon.

 ## Heath Check
 In  order to check the health of the VIND endpoint you can use the VIND built in status check and [expose it as health indicator](./src/main/java/at/redlink/vinddemo/health/VindHealthIndicator.java).